Xavier667/EHETM/README.md

 - **`event_timestamp.txt`:** timestamps for the event slices.
 - **`Flow/`** (when available): ground-truth optical flow for dynamic-object scenes.

-CTTH and LATH were captured with the [ALPIX-Pizol camera](https://www.alpsentek.com/), which outputs events in a time-sliced format rather than as fully asynchronous streams.
+CTTH and LATH are captured with the [ALPIX-Pizol camera](https://www.alpsentek.com/), which outputs events in a time-sliced format rather than as fully asynchronous streams.
 All events in one slice share a timestamp and represent the events accumulated over a short 1 ms window.
 This representation should be considered during voxelization and temporal alignment.
 The provided [`tools/event_processing.py`](tools/event_processing.py) script converts the time-sliced events into voxels and polarity-alternation statistics.

 #### EFTSim, CTTH+, and LATH+: complete event streams with IMU